statecharts/statecharts.github.io/fizzbuzz-actions-guards.md

 We will introduce a new state, `fizz` with the `print_fizz` action.
 When the `increment` event happens, we will alternate between the two states, and use the onEntry actions on each state to cause the desired side effect.

-The statechart diagram we're aiming form looks something like this:
+The statechart diagram we're aiming for looks something like this:

 **Updated diagram with new _fizz_ state.**{:.caption}![Statechart with two states, digit and fizz with increment events passing between them](fizzbuzz-actions-guards-fizz.svg)